SaumitraLohokare/revo/README.md

 - Update `BufferData` API to be self contained.
 So that in the future if we decide to change the implementation of how we represent the data, nothing else needs to be updated.

+- Update active buffer width and height on resize.